Quantum limits of superresolution in a noisy environment: Dynamics of imaging process

 In this section, we provide the details of the imaging process and show that the quantum state of imaging process can be linearized by the separation $s$ when $s\ll1$.
+We follow the method introduced in Ref. \cite{lupo2016ultimate}.
 As introduced in the main text, two identical sources with separation $s>0$ emit light that excites modes characterized by $\hat{c}_{1,2}^\dagger$, and the emitted light is attenuated and distorted when it arrives at the image plane such that